top of page

 tanja.laske[a.t_))uni-hamburg.de

-Since May 2021, I am a postdoctoral researcher at the CoSy.Bio lab at the University of Hamburg.
+I am a postdoctoral researcher and junior research group leader at the Cosy.Bio lab at the University of Hamburg.
 I studied Biosystems Engineering at the Otto von Guericke University Magdeburg and obtained the Master’s degree for my experimental studies on adenoviral vector production in animal cell cultures, which I performed at IBET/ITQB-UNL in Lisbon, Portugal.
 During my PhD, I continued infection research in the dry lab and built mathematical models of virus replication dynamics to support the optimization of influenza vaccine production at the Bioprocess Engineering department at the Max Planck Institute for Dynamics of Complex Technical Systems Magdeburg.
-At Cosy.Bio, my overall goal is to address challenges in systems medicine by linking multi-omics data analysis with mechanistic models and machine learning techniques.
+At Cosy.Bio, my team and me develop innovative computational methods that link bioinformatics multi-omics analysis with dynamic models to improve model predictions for complex diseases and biological processes, such as bone defect healing within the SyMBoD project.
+Furthermore, I am developing methodologies for artificial intelligence-based research of defective interfering particles within the Vir-AI-DIP project.
+Using machine and deep learning techniques we analyze and optimize the antiviral potential of defective viral genomes for improved prevention and treatment of infectious diseases.

 Ahmad Taheri